 The paste prevents PLA from tightly bonding to the bed itself, minimizing residue.
 Reapply it routinely for easiest print removal.

-IV.
+III.
 Conclusion

 Allowing PLA residue to build up on removable print beds can hinder print adhesion and bed longevity.
 Using the right methods to regularly clean beds and maintain their surfaces will ensure optimal performance.